Millers Falls No. 2 hand drills built between 1929 and 1938 were

 During this almost ten-year period, many details of this drill

 changed.
-In the second part of 1930s the company began
+At the beginning of 1930s the company began

 manufacturing parts for this drill that later became a standard